Bachelor of Performing Arts (Acting)

 Campus location

-This degree will be taught at Western Sydney University’s Kingswood Campus (Penrith), with key elements delivered by both Western and ACA teaching staff.
+This degree will be taught at the Penrith Campus (Kingswood), with key elements delivered by both Western and ACA teaching staff.
 This model blends academic rigour with specialist professional training.

 Curriculum